serguun42/OsnovaRepost/README.md

-# OsnovaDarkTheme
+# OsnovaRepost
-Userscript adding dark theme Osnova.
-With multiple custom subthemes and modules
+Userscript for reposting for Osnova

 ## Main File